Savage River State Forest: Brook trout

-"Brook trout are Maryland’s only native freshwater trout species.
-Brook trout in Maryland are valuable for aesthetic, recreational, economic, and biological reasons.
-Because of their habitat and life history requirements, brook trout are typically found in the pristine, aesthetically pleasant areas of Maryland.
-While there is no commercial fishery for brook trout, recreational angling has been occurring for centuries, and there is increasing local and national recognition of the uniqueness and quality of fishing for native brook trout.
-Anthropogenic alterations to Maryland’s environment over the last several centuries, including clear cutting of forests, establishment of large agricultural areas, and urbanization have resulted in the extirpation of brook trout from 62% of their historic habitat in Maryland.
-Of the remaining 151 populations, more than half are found in Garrett County, the westernmost, mountainous, and least developed area of Maryland.
-The vast majority (82%) of the remaining populations are classified as 'greatly reduced,' meaning that within the sub-watersheds where they occur they occupy only 1% to 10% of the area that was historically inhabited.
-A major difficulty in managing the brook trout resource is that only 11% of all brook trout streams and stream miles are fully within state lands, the vast majority of habitat is on private land and a mix of private/public lands.
-Of the immediate threats to brook trout populations in Maryland, urbanization is the most serious.
-In watersheds where human land use exceeds 18%, brook trout populations cannot survive and if impervious su rface area is greater than 0.5% in a watershed, brook trout will typically be extirpated.
-There are also long-term threats, of which global warming is the most serious.
-Current predictions indicate that warming water temperatures over the next 100 years could eliminate brook trout populations statewide except for western Maryland (Garrett County) by the year 2100."
+Brook trout are Maryland's only native freshwater trout species, valued for aesthetic, recreational, economic, and biological reasons.
+Their presence is typically associated with pristine, high-quality environments.
+Although no commercial fishery for brook trout exists, recreational angling has occurred for centuries, and recognition of the unique quality of native brook trout fishing has grown at both local and national levels.

+Human alteration of Maryland's landscape over the past several centuries, including forest clear-cutting, agricultural expansion, and urbanization, has caused brook trout to disappear from 62% of their historic habitat in the state.
+Of the 151 remaining populations, more than half are found in Garrett County, the westernmost, most mountainous, and least developed part of Maryland.
+The vast majority of these remaining populations, approximately 82%, are classified as "greatly reduced," meaning they occupy only 1% to 10% of the sub-watershed area they historically inhabited.
+An additional challenge for management is that only 11% of all brook trout streams and stream miles fall entirely within state lands; the remainder exist on private land or a mix of private and public holdings.

+Among immediate threats, urbanization poses the most serious risk: brook trout populations cannot survive in watersheds where human land use exceeds 18%, and are typically eliminated where impervious surface area surpasses 0.5%.
+Over the longer term, global warming represents the gravest concern.
+Current projections suggest that rising water temperatures over the next century could eliminate brook trout populations across the state by 2100, with the exception of western Maryland in Garrett County.